Petronas Philharmonic Hall: Klais pipe organ

 It was designed and built by Johannes Klais Orgelbau GmbH based in Bonn.
 An organ façade was inspired based on angklung, a traditional Malay music instrument.
 The pipe organ adds further dimension to the musical sounds presented in the concert hall with 2,977 pipes ranging from 32 feet tall to the shortest at just over an inch.
 The inaugural performance of the pipe organ was held on 17 August 1998 by Simon Preston during the official opening of the hall.

 Pipes specification

 Sound and recording systems

+The hall is equipped with performance sound maintaining synergy between the natural acoustics of the space and supplemental sound reinforcement for support of amplified concerts designed by (Engineering Harmonics).
 Petronas Philharmonic Hall is equipped with audio support and broadcast facilities, designed by Abbey Road Studios for recording, editing, broadcasting and monitoring performances in the concert hall.
 It aims to produce commercial quality recordings for selected performances.